khartinger/RCC5V/software/rcc_demo1/README.md

 The IO pins for control and feedback are normally wired to the same pin numbers.

-The following blocks can be tested using this demo software:
+The following blocks and pin numbers are provided in the demo software:
 1. DCC 11, IO expander pin 0: Decoupler (uncoupler)
 2. DCC 21, IO expander pin 1,2: Two-way switch (with limit switch)
 3. DCC 31,32, IO expander pin 3,4,5: Three-way switch (with limit switching)
 4. DCC 41, IO expander pin 6: Disconnectable track
 5. DCC 51, IO expander pin 7: Flashing light

+__*Further functions of the software:*__
-The switching status of the components is shown on a 1.54” OLED display.
+* The switching status of the components is shown on a 1.54” OLED display.

-A button on pin D6 (IO19) can be used to skip the individual pages of the information display or to search for the WLAN.
+* A button on pin D6 (IO19) can be used to skip the individual pages of the information display or to search for the WLAN.

-If you press the button for one second during the program run, a reset is triggered.
+* If you press the button for one second during the program run, a reset is triggered.
 This can be used, for example, to activate the WLAN when starting up again.

 All project-specific data, such as WLAN access, MQTT commands and hardware properties, are saved in a configuration file `dcc_config.h`.